FreeElephants/php-di/README.md

 ## Options:

 ### `allowNullableConstructorArgs`

 Default value is `false`.

 ### `allowInstantiateNotRegisteredTypes`

 Default value is `false`.
 When you set it `true`, you can register only specific interfaces instances.
 All final typed dependency will be lazy-instantiated by chain!

 ### `useIdAsTypeName`

 Default value is `true`.

+### `enableLoggerAwareInjection`

+Default value is `false`.

+Allow to set LoggerInterface into LoggerAwareInterface instances after constructing, or use loggers map if type present.

 ## Conception